BigMax900/starter-hugo-academic/content/post/correlation/index.md

 ---
 title: How Correlation Coefficient Is Calculated?
-How It Is Applied in Language Teaching?
-subtitle: This article introduces the application of correlation coefficient in applied linguistics and language teaching.
+subtitle: ""
 date: 2023-06-27T04:01:49.966Z
+summary: How It Is Applied in Language Teaching?
+This article introduces the application of correlation coefficient in applied linguistics and language teaching.
 draft: false
 featured: false
 image: